Imperial Japanese Navy: Russo-Japanese War (1904–1905)

 One of these battleships, Mikasa, which was among the most powerful warships afloat when completed, was ordered from the Vickers shipyard in the United Kingdom at the end of 1898, for delivery to Japan in 1902.
-Commercial shipbuilding in Japan was exhibited by construction of the twin screw steamer Aki-Maru, built for Nippon Yusen Kaisha by the Mitsubishi Dockyard & Engine Works, Nagasaki.
+Commercial shipbuilding in Japan was exhibited by construction of the twin screw steamer Aki-Maru, built for Nippon Yusen Kaisha by the Mitsubishi Dockyard & Engine Works in Nagasaki.
 The Imperial Japanese cruiser Chitose was built at the Union Iron Works in San Francisco, California.

-These dispositions culminated with the Russo-Japanese War.
+This fleet first saw action with the onset of the Russo-Japanese War.
 At the Battle of Tsushima, Admiral Togo (flag in Mikasa) led the Japanese Grand Fleet into the decisive engagement of the war.
-The Russian fleet was almost completely annihilated: out of 38 Russian ships, 21 were sunk, seven captured, six disarmed, 4,545 Russian servicemen died and 6,106 were taken prisoner.
-On the other hand, the Japanese only lost 116 men and three torpedo boats.
-These victories broke Russian strength in East Asia, and triggered waves of mutinies in the Russian Navy at Sevastopol, Vladivostok and Kronstadt, peaking in June with the Potemkin uprising, thereby contributing to the Russian Revolution of 1905.
-The victory at Tsushima elevated the stature of the navy.
+The Russian fleet was almost completely annihilated in a lopsided battle; out of 38 Russian ships, 21 were sunk, seven captured and six disarmed.
+4,545 Russian servicemen were killed and 6,106 taken prisoner.
+Conversely, the Japanese only lost 116 men and three torpedo boats.
+These victories broke Russian naval strength in East Asia, and triggered waves of mutinies in the Russian Navy at Sevastopol, Vladivostok and Kronstadt, peaking in June with the Potemkin uprising, which contributed to the Russian Revolution of 1905.
+The victory at Tsushima significantly elevated the stature of the Japanese navy at home and abroad.

-The Imperial Japanese Navy acquired its first submarines in 1905 from Electric Boat Company, barely four years after the U.S. Navy had commissioned its own first submarine, USS Holland.
-The ships were Holland designs and were developed under the supervision of Electric Boat's representative, Arthur L. Busch.
-These five submarines (known as Holland Type VII's) were shipped in kit form to Japan (October 1904) and then assembled at the Yokosuka, Kanagawa Yokosuka Naval Arsenal, to become hulls No.1 through 5, and became operational at the end of 1905.
+The Imperial Japanese Navy acquired its first submarines in 1905 from Electric Boat Company, barely four years after the US Navy had commissioned its own first submarine, USS Holland.
+The submarines were Holland designs, developed under the supervision of Electric Boat representative Arthur L. Busch.
+These five submarines (known as Holland Type VII's) were shipped in kit form to Japan (October 1904) and then assembled at the Yokosuka, Kanagawa Yokosuka Naval Arsenal, to become hulls No.1 through No. 5, and became operational at the end of 1905.